z0w0/helm/README.md

 ## Getting Started

-Check out the `examples` directory for some examples; the `hello` example is a particularly good start.
+Check out the `examples` directory for some examples; the `flappy` example is a particularly good start.
 Unfortunately, there's little to no example games yet, so if you end up making something cool and lightweight that you'd think would be a good example, feel free to open a pull request!